 All scientific and social disciplines are faced with an ever-increasing demand to analyze datasets that are unprecedented in scale (amount of data and its dimensionality) as well as degree of corruption (noise, outliers,

 missing and indirect observations).
-Extraction of meaningful information from such big and dirty datasets requires achieveing the competing goals of computational efficiency and
+Extraction of meaningful information from such big and dirty datasets requires achieving the competing goals of computational efficiency and

 statistical optimality (optimal accuracy for a given amount of data).

-My research goal is to understand the fundamental tradeoffs between these two quantities, and design algortihms that can learn and leverage inherent structure of data in the form of clusters, graphs, subspaces and manifolds to achieve such tradeoffs.
+My research goal is to understand the fundamental tradeoffs between these two quantities, and design algorithms that can learn and leverage inherent structure of data in the form of clusters, graphs, subspaces and manifolds to achieve such tradeoffs.

 Additionally, I am investigating how these tradeoffs can be further improved by designing interactive algorithms that employ judicious choice of

 where, what and how data is acquired, stored and processed.
 The vision is to introduce a new paradigm of intelligent machine learning

-algorithms that learn continually via feedback and make high-level decisions with minimal human supervision, thus
+algorithms that learn continually via feedback and make high-level decisions in collaboration with humans, thus

 pushing the envelope of automated scientific and social discoveries.

 My research has been supported by grants from NSF, AFOSR, and NIH's MIDAS Center at University of Pittsburgh, including NSF CAREER and BIG DATA awards and the AFOSR Young Investigator Award.

 I received my B.E. in Electronics and Communication Engineering from the